Entertainment engineering education isn’t anything new to us. We’ve been at it since way back in 1999 and are still going strong!

 Since the degree is accredited by the Institute of Engineering and technology (IET), our graduates aren’t limited to live event production roles.
 Many go on to become successful R&D engineers at leading audio and lighting equipment firms or alternatively progress onto postgraduate study.

 MSc Audio Engineering

 This programme grew out of the research interests of two of our staff members: Dr Adam Hill and Dr Bruce Wiggins.
 Starting with the core subject areas of audio electronics, live sound systems, 3D audio/virtual reality and audio software development, Adam and Bruce consulted with leading individuals in the international audio engineering community to craft the programme to meet the current and future needs of industry.

 The programme is challenging and fast-paced, but the hard work will pay off as graduates will find themselves highly-employable and sought-after by leading members of industry who value the knowledge and skill development emphasized on this programme.

 We always have a friendly group of students working on their PhDs, generally on audio-related topics, but certainly not limited to them.
-We have a suite of state of the art reach facilities including multiple ambisonics rooms, a large live event test space, a brand new hemi-anechoic chamber (coming online in early-2017!) and fully-equipped computing labs.
+We have a suite of state of the art reach facilities including multiple ambisonics rooms, a large live event test space, a brand new hemi-anechoic chamber and fully-equipped computing labs.